In Myanmar, cheap SIM card draw may herald telecoms revolution

 The lottery is a first tentative step into a telecoms revolution that has transformed societies and spurred economic growth across the globe - and could be a game changer for Myanmar, emerging from decades of isolation and mismanagement that have left it Asia’s second-poorest nation after Afghanistan.

-On June 27, the government is due to announce the winners of two new 15-year telecoms licenses up for grabs to international companies.
-Such is the untapped potential - analysts say Myanmar is the least connected nation on earth, bar maybe North Korea - that more than 90 international companies and consortia expressed interest in tendering for the two mobile licenses.
+On June 27, the government is due to announce the winners of two new 15-year telecoms licences up for grabs to international companies.
+Such is the untapped potential - analysts say Myanmar is the least connected nation on earth, bar maybe North Korea - that more than 90 international companies and consortia expressed interest in tendering for the two mobile licences.

 “The bid round is seen as one of the most exciting green-field opportunities available globally in the telecoms sector,” said Marae Ciantar, a Singapore-based lawyer with international law firm Allens, who has advised multinational telecoms companies seeking to invest in Myanmar.